major-gnuisance/major-gnuisance.github.io/Steam Input/Half-Life 2/DualShock 4.md

     generally over the top)

-<a id="orgc46b50e"></a>

-# Experimental features

--   Vehicle controls (touchpad icon)
-    -   Problems/limitations
-        -   No way to trigger it automatically without native Steam Input support
-        -   No apparent way to have analog accelerator/brake on triggers using Steam Input
-        -   No apparent way to stop game from reading the raw right stick for camera control, so aiming with it is always weird
-        -   No way to tutorialize an additional control scheme, so it's weird

-<a id="orgaba5e6e"></a>
+<a id="bugs"></a>

 # Bugs/Problems

+-   Achievements are disabled due to enabling cheats
 -   Potential weapon/mechanic spoilers from on-screen menus and documentation
     -   Maybe remove some labels but keep icons?
-    -   Especially Squad and Pheropod
--   [Linux, maybe others] Game still uses right stick as a source or relative camera input when driving vehicles, bypassing Steam Input
-    -   Need to look into source code to figure out what's going on
--   [Linux, maybe others] Weapon Wheel can be finicky and only register inputs when "rolling" the stick, i.e. moving the stick straight into a weapon slot is ignored but moving it into an adjacent slot and then into the desired slot always works
+-   L3 doesn't uncrouch automatically.
+    -   Need to find how directly go into uncrouched state after a `toggle_duck`. `-duck` doesn't cut it.

-<a id="orgd380f0f"></a>
+<a id="improvements"></a>

 # Possible Improvements

 -   Enhance icon visibility in weapon wheel
--   Blur the background when the weapon wheel is on.
+-   Blur the background or something when the weapon wheel slowdown is enabled.
-    -   `mat_hsv 1` makes it black and white and could be used for a similar effect
+    -   `mat_hsv 1` makes it black and white and could be used for a similar effect, but feels like a bad hack
+-   Add animation to zoom and slow motion.
+    -   Idea: make a dynamic re-aliasing-based binding that increments/decrements stuff progressively upon repeated presses and couple it with a turbo activator.
+Could be brittle, though.
--   Full gyro off mode
+-   Full gyro off mode (if anyone asks for it)
 -   Fine tune sensitivities and timings
 -   Find way to hide spoilers until needed
     -   No way to save state after changing to/from menu mode, though&#x2026;
-    -   Proper Steam Input integration or gameside weapon wheel implementation would be best, but require mod or update Valve
+    -   Proper Steam Input integration or gameside weapon wheel implementation would be best, but it'd require a mod or an update from Valve
-        -   Maybe Half-Life 2: Update would accept to have this?
+        -   Maybe Half-Life 2: Update would accept to include such a feature?
--   Some features require cheats
+-   Some features require cheats => find alternatives or make those easily optional.
+An alternate no-cheat cfg file could be easy.
-    -   FoV requires
--   Proper zoom function currently not mapped at all
-    -   Can't be used for ADS since it prevents firing weapons
+-   Sounds aren't distorted when setting host<sub>timescale</sub> for the slowdown effect.
+See if there's any way to do this.